 Define the minimum conditions for success

 A coding team relies on acceptance criteria to determine a detailed must-have feature scope.
 In other words, acceptance criteria constitute a list of minimum requirements for a user story to be considered “done.”
 Without them, there would be too much room for uncertainty, and programmers would have a hard time figuring out what exactly they have to build.

 Serve as a basis for testing

-As a rule, acceptance criteria are written by a product owner or business analyst (depending on the chosen project management methodology).
-However, all participants of the development process, including clients, can contribute to their creation.
+As a rule, acceptance criteria are written by a product owner or a business analyst (depending on the chosen project management methodology).
+However, all participants of the development process, including clients, can contribute.

 If a client documents acceptance criteria, they should be reviewed by tech specialists.
-It is required to ensure that there are no constraints from the technical perspective, and all the requirements can be implemented in practice.
+It is required to ensure that there are no constraints from the technical perspective and all the requirements can be implemented.

 Significant challenges and mistakes in writing acceptance criteria

 At first glance, it may seem to you that there is nothing complicated in writing acceptance criteria, but it is not.
 When, in practice, teams start working on them, they face difficulties.
 Let’s take a look at methods to help avoid future problems.